EFFxOfficial/React-Movie-API/README.md

 Testing and learning more about how to work with React API as JSON.
 This application fetches movies you write inside the input from an API.
+It is responsive.

 - Run npx create-react-app ./
 - Install this